cmsc430/www/langs/jig-playground/README.md

 `entry` label.

-The other difference is a library declares all defined functions with `External`.
+The other difference is a library declares all defined functions with `Global`.

 One way to unify the two is to handle `provide` specs at the top of a library/program.
-Everything in the `provide` gets declared `External`.
-The programs we've been writing implicit have an empty `provide` spec.
+Everything in the `provide` gets declared `Global`.
+The programs we've been writing implicitly have an empty `provide` spec.

 It's also pretty easy to handle `require` specs.
 A `require` gives a